Facial Recognition isn’t confined to the realms of computer science. It has solid business applications.

-The second example of debatable use of facial recognition also comes (unsurprisingly?) from China.
-This time it’s the school system adopting facial recognition to make sure students are “attentive” during classes.
+The second example of the debatable use of facial recognition also comes (unsurprisingly?) from China.
+This time, the school system adopts facial recognition to ensure students are “attentive” during classes.
 The new facial recognition system, though not widespread yet, replaces ID cards, library cards, attendance systems, etc., using the student’s face for identification.

-But the creepy part is that this system monitors students’ attention levels, use of mobile phone, etc., and alerts the teacher when a certain threshold is crossed.
+But the creepy part is that this system monitors students’ attention levels, use of mobile phones, etc., and alerts the teacher when a certain threshold is crossed.

 While video surveillance powered by facial recognition isn’t exclusive to China—the US has been making efforts to use it to curb gun violence in schools—it’s China that seems to be taking this further than any other country.

 Comparison of popular Facial Recognition APIs

 When it comes to making use of Facial Recognition, what options do you have?
 In this section, we’ll look at what’s in common use, and how the various solutions stack up against each other.